Challenges with permits for drone flights

 ELIS Program is a development program for electric aviation with the ambition to become a leading hub in research, development and commercialization of electrified aviation in Sweden and beyond.
 The program is facilitated by Skellefteå Science City and financed by Skellefteå Kraft, Skellefteå Airport and Skellefteå municipality.

-21 May 2024
+21 November 2024

 Scroll to top